AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnDetectionModel.md

-# Creating Churn Red Zone Detection Model
+# Creating Churn Detection Model

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could detect if player is in the "red zone" before it leaves.